NatalieKAndersson/DEVOLUTION/README.md

 - event_co: The cutoff for the start and end positions of the events in your segment file.
 - root: In what cell you want to root your tree.
 Choose between "Normal" or "Stem" (this is just a cell having the genetic alterations present in the stem of the tree).

+The event_co:
+It is used to determine if two copy number alterations with a little different start and end positions, actually are the same event and differ a bit in their size due to noise.

 **DEVOLUTION**

 Let us now use DEVOLUTION to create an event matrix using the fabricated data set!